 Alert Sent: Boolean indicating if this reading triggered a notification to be sent from the system.

-Signal Strength: Strength of communication signal between the sensor and the gateway, shown as percentage value.
+Signal Strength: Strength of communication signal between the sensor and the gateway, shown as a percentage value.

 Voltage: Actual voltage measured at the sensor battery used to calculate battery percentage, similar to Received Signal you can use one or the other or both if they help you.